MihaiM21/MihaiM21/README.md

 ## **🚀 Currently Working On**

+### **🏎️ F1 Performance Simulator**
+- Developing a simulation tool to analyze Formula 1 car performance under various conditions.
+- Built using MATLAB/Simulink for modeling, Python for data processing, and C for integration with low-level systems.
+- Focused on vehicle dynamics, aerodynamics, and real-time analysis.

 ### **💨 Miniature Wind Tunnel for Aerodynamic Testing**
 - Constructing a **mini open-circuit wind tunnel** to test **F1-inspired aerodynamics**.
 - Designed for **CFD validation** and **real-world aerodynamic testing**.